 This is true on two levels.
 First, unlike a digital image that is quickly scrolled through, deleted and forgotten, a printed message or piece lasts.
 You can hold it, re-read it, and save it on a desk or shelf.

-Secondly, it also lasts longer in your mind.
+Second, it also lasts longer in your mind.
 Many studies have shown that print advertising has up to 70% better recall than any other channel.
 Messages appear to have more weight or credibility, so they are less easily forgotten.

 One more note here, since school is starting in most places.
-I’ve posted studies before that prove students who take handwritten notes, on paper, retain information far better than those who do so on a laptop or other digital format.
+I’ve posted studies before that prove students who take handwritten notes, on paper, keep information far better than those who do so on a laptop or other digital format.
 Pass that along to your college students!

 The Distinction of Being Non-Digital